The way property passes on death

 If you have a will your estate will be administered by the executors you have appointed and will pass to the people you have provided for in your will.

 If you die without leaving a will then your property passes to your next of kin under the intestacy laws and your estate is administered by the closest relative.
-Your spouse takes the first £250,000 and a life interest in half the remainder with your children taking the other half and the remainder, on your spouse’s death.
-If you have no children the spouse takes the first £450,000.
+Your spouse takes the first £270,000 and a life interest in half the remainder with your children taking the other half and the remainder, on your spouse’s death.
+If you have no children the spouse receives all of the estate.

 Decree absolute of divorce